Besides knowing the layout of your ship and the stateroom you're staying in- there are a few more things to keep in mind during your cruise.

 Just because you're in the middle of the ocean doesn't mean you can't stay connected to family and friends on land.

-Internet access is available in the Internet Café 24 hours a day until debarkation is completed.
-Internet minutes are available at 4 different rates:
+Internet access is available all hours a day until debarkation is completed, and there are five different packages* for you to choose from.

 Please note that internet rates are subject to change without prior notice.

 Now while you're on the cruise you can use your cell phone to make and receive calls, send and receive text messages, access email and surf the web.
 Wireless Maritime Service offers an advanced roaming network onboard most Celebrity ships.
 To stay connected while at sea, remember to pack your phone charger.